gabesargeant/blog/gabrielsargeant/content/posts/thissite-06/index.md

 **plural noun**: digressions
 *a temporary departure from the main subject in speech or writing.*

-Sometimes my thinking, and writing is like picture...
+Sometimes my thinking, and writing is like this picture...
 {{< img src="silva.png" alt="Picture of Pepe Silva">}}

 When I write here, I usually put my thoughts in Italics.
 Wait!
 I know it's all my thoughts.
 I'm more talking about the thoughts that happen, that aren't on the main path.
 I think them, I usually write them, and then I delete them.
 I want to stop that.
 I think I'd prefer to include them.